Best diesel heaters for boats - An expert buyer's guide - Yachting World

 The best diesel heaters for boats have seen some great improvements over the past few years.
 They're the most common form of heating onboard sail boats and motorboats.
 Duncan Kent talks through the options and what to avoid.

-Best diesel heaters for boats – This article was first published 7 July 2021 – it was revised and updated 14 Jan 2025
+Best diesel heaters for boats – This article was first published in Yachting Monthly on 7 July 2021 – it was revised and updated 14 Jan 2025

 I live on my boat all year round, come rain, hale, snow and heat wave.
 The climate I live in lends itself to having some reliable heating fitted.
 It can be very tempting to try one of the very low priced copies of the real deal heaters from Webasto or Eberspacher.